smart48/larak8/local/README.md

 Local testing of the deployment can be done with Minikube.
 Also see [Notes](Notes.md) on setup and possible issues.

+## Quick Start

+To quickly get started use the `kube.sh` script in the local directory.
+It will run all the necessary scripts to get you started with Minikube locally.
+If you prefer to follow the process some more and do things more hands on then continue reading the steps below.

 ## Startup